 For Fiscal Year (FY) 2024 (July 1, 2023 - June 30, 2024), SDHC once again proposes to use MTW flexibility to enhance and create efficiencies in our programs.
 As rents in the San Diego region continue to increase it is a core focus of SDHC to identify opportunities to achieve fiscal efficiencies so our voucher Payment Standards can remain competitive and our families can continue to have access to quality housing across all areas of the City.
-This MTW Annual Plan includes details of previous initiatives, as well as our proposals for FY 2024 to update the Path to Success initiative with changes to utility allowances to increase housing choice by reducing costs in federal expenditures thereby allowing for potential increases in the voucher Payment Standards, and an update to the household age designation to align with the Department of Housing and Urban Development current definition of elderly.
+This MTW Annual Plan includes details of previous initiatives, as well as our proposals for FY 2024 to update the Path to Success initiative with changes to medical allowances, and utility allowances to create efficiencies and an update to the household age designation to align with the Department of Housing and Urban Development current definition of elderly.
 SDHC is also proposing updates to the Moving Home initiative to expand program eligibility to potentially reach more households in need.